 Interest in “The Odyssey” is now at the same level as “Disclosure Day” and “Supergirl,” both of which are also not performing too strongly in tracking.
 In fact, “Scary Movie 6” bests all three of them by nine points, with 55 interest.

-“The Odyssey,” which has been reported to have a $250M budget, is showing signs of weakening audience momentum according to Quorum data, which has been key in measuring public interest in actually seeing upcoming movies.
-The troubling indicator here is that such a high-profile release of this scale is seeing declining audience interest, since tentpole films rely heavily on sustained enthusiasm leading up to release.
+“The Odyssey,” which has been reported to have a $250M budget, is showing some signs of weakening audience momentum according to Quorum data, which has been key in measuring public interest in actually seeing upcoming movies.
+Then again, Quorum’s methodology is not correlative to performance.

 Now, I know exactly what you’re thinking.
-Gee, this drop comes after weeks of controversy around Christopher Nolan’s casting decisions, spearheaded by Elon Musk calling Nolan an “anti-white racist” (lol) for casting Lupita Nyong’o as Helen of Troy, along with scrutiny of Nolan’s recent 60 Minutes appearance.
+Gee, this drop comes after weeks of controversy around Christopher Nolan’s casting decisions, spearheaded by Elon Musk calling Nolan an “anti-white racist” (lol) for casting Lupita Nyong’o as Helen of Troy, along with Nolan’s recent 60 Minutes appearance.
 However, does the online world actually translate to the real world of box office interest?
 That’s the real question.
+There’s reason to doubt.

 “The Odyssey” still has some weeks before release, and whether online backlash is real—and whether it may bleed into general audience disinterest—remains speculative rather than established.
-If the film gets rave reviews before release, that might negate some of the toxic conversation around it.
+I doubt Elon Musk alone can weaken this movie.
+Nolan has his legion of fans.
+If the film gets strong reviews before release, that negates a lot, if not all of this stuff.

 “The Odyssey” is written and directed by Nolan and is based on Homer’s ancient Greek epic.
 The film stars Matt Damon, Tom Holland, Anne Hathaway, Zendaya, Robert Pattinson, Lupita Nyong’o, Charlize Theron, Jon Bernthal, Benny Safdie, Elliot Page, Mia Goth, John Leguizamo, and Travis Scott.
 It hits theaters on July 17, 2026 via Universal Pictures.